satiewaltz/project1/readme.md

 # Project 1 - Dave Barthly

+## Technical Documentation
+The program can be divided into 2 sections which consists of:
+- The `game` object, which contains methods for enemy spawning, and properties for things like game score, multpliers,ww and enemy speed.

+- The `listenToGamepad()` function, contains a recursion that updates the state of the gamepad every frame.
+It contains a series of `if` statements that handles game logic every frame.

+The spawning of the enemies and is controlled by a `setInterval` between the two functions.
+Modifying the parameter for the length of the intervals will control the enemy spawn rate.

+### Control Flow

+The control flow of the game can be generalized as:
+1. The `setInterval` for the main game loop begins.
+2. It invokes the `appendEnemyToDOM` method.
+3. The method creates a new object made by the `CreateEnemyData` constructor. and appends the data to a HTML element which is added to the DOM.

 ## Pseudo Code

 _This pseudo code was written as a reference to help me start off when I first began working, the finished code is significantly in form from what I wrote here.
 Due to working around bugs, and discovering how certain things behaved._